team-mayes/atesa/docs/the_config_file.rst

 In this case, <coord_file_1> should represent a structure in either the "fwd" or "bwd" commitment basin.
 See :ref:`CommitmentBasinDefinitions` for details on the `commit_fwd` and `commit_bwd` options.

 The *find_ts* job type works by applying a modest restraint to the atoms that make up the target commitment basin definition in order to force the desired rare event to take place, and then automatically performing a small amount of aimless shooting from structures near the middle to identify suitable transition states.
-After completion, working transition state structures are identified in the file "status.txt" in the subdirectory "as_test" created in the find_ts working directory.
+Working transition state structures are identified in the file "status.txt" in the subdirectory "as_test" created in the find_ts working directory.
+The aimless shooting portion can be safely interrupted if a suitable transition state (*i.e.*, one with a non-zero acceptance ratio) has been identified.
 This works better for some systems than others, and depending on the basin definitions may result in a transition state that technically falls along the separatrix, but is in fact far from the minimum energy transition path.
 The user should carefully sanity-check the resulting structure(s).

 If find_ts gives you trouble, one alternative option for obtaining a good initial transition state structure is to run unbiased simulations at a high temperature to accelerate the transition, though this runs the risk of pushing the system into otherwise inaccessible configurations, and is beyond the scope of this documentation.